The Fall of Richmond

 Petersburg Under Siege

-Petersburg’s many railroads were critical in bringing supplies to Richmond and Confederate General Robert E. Lee’s Army of Northern Virginia.
+Petersburg’s many railroads were critical in bringing supplies to Richmond and to Confederate General Robert E. Lee’s Army of Northern Virginia.
 Capturing Petersburg and her railroads would further debilitate Richmond and force General Lee to either relinquish her or meet General Grant on open ground.

 For nearly a year, General Grant laid siege to Petersburg and General Lee’s army.
 Despite the bitter fighting in the trenches surrounding Petersburg, the Confederate army successfully rebuffed all Union attempts to cut the rail lines and capture Petersburg.